Academic Affairs Policies

-The School of Foreign Service in Qatar offers students credit for the following programs.
+The Georgetown University in Qatar, School of Foreign Service offers students credit for the following programs.
 The below rules are for the current academic year’s entering class.
 If you need to know a previous year’s rule, please contact your academic advisor.

 Advanced Placement: Students who take AP exams may be eligible to receive credit for certain core requirements and for elective courses.
 Students need to bring an official AP score report to their academic advisor in order to complete a credit evaluation.
 AP credits may not be applied for major credit.
 Click here to see how the most common AP exams translate into SFS credits.